+SNAP _ HOTTER TITLES MAKE ALL THE DIFF

 Background

-In 1994 Bertness and Callaway’s1 ‘stress-gradient-hypothesis’ (SGH) paper discussed the switch from competition to facilitation under stressful environmental conditions.
-This sparked the interest of many for examining positive interactions.
+The stress-gradient-hypothesis (SGH) proposes a switch in the relative frequency of competition to facilitation with increasingly stressful environmental conditions (citation).
+This hypothesis sparked the interest of many for examining positive interactions (Citation to reviews such as McIntire and Fajardo facilitation review in J Ecol and the He at al Eco lets papers).
 Since, various studies have focused on positive interactions in harsh environments, including arid ecosystems2–4.
 Facilitation is a type of positive interaction where one interacting species benefits whilst none are harmed5.
 Much of facilitation research is focused on plant-plant interactions6, though the emergence of studies focusing on animal-plant interactions is also observed7,8.
+CLUNKY – revise not clear on the purpose of this background theory – have it connect to your big idea?

+SGH important

+We typically measure the positive interaction component in these studies relatively well

+BUT we do not measure microclimate or climate that well – ie many papers discuss stress but do not measure or report effectively.
+SNAP NOW You are set up

+Then end this first paragraph with implication – ideally to advance the relative importance in stress and CHANGES in stress with global change, we need to both measure interactions and climate at DIFFERENT SCALES well!!!
+YES

 Foundational plant species or nurse plants are an integral part of facilitation research9.
 These include shrubs, perennials, trees, or cushion plants that benefit other plants or taxa10 through various mechanistic pathways that include, but are not limited to, seed trapping, abiotic stress amelioration, and soil modification9.
 An important agent of abiotic stress amelioration is shrub canopy, able to facilitate animals through direct and indirect shelter and refuge effects11,12.
 Thus, it is understood that foundational plants serve as a great focal point for a variety of studies hoping to examine plant-plant, plant-animal, plant-plant-animal, or plant-animal-animal facilitation in a given ecosystem.
+MEH – same – FOCUS???

+Many facilitation pathways in plant-plant interactions between benefactors and protégé species.
+Then list them .
+Them argue that shelter and amelioration THE most common one measured.
+HOWEVER, there is also the capacity for these same interaction pathways to benefit animals in deserts too – inverts and verts (Citation Lortie et al Functional Ecology paper).
+Then – you are NOW setting up reader for the punchline – THIS is a research gap – ie how do shelter and refuges common in facilitation literature ALSO influence other taxa.
+This is important because deserts are home to many rare, endemic species of animals, biodiversity is high in drylands, these systems are under threat and many federally listed endangered species are in deserts including some of the first to ever be listed in the USA, etc… SO we must study.

+THEN you now need a third and FINAL general paragraph introducing the LAST big GEAR of your research – MICRO – to MACRO climate and why this important.

+Define each.

+Explain how each is likely to change